United Nations, United States, and Gaza

 poor with little freedom.
 Some children are orphans with no parental support or

 have medical needs that few parents can afford.
-Some adults are unable to support
+Some adults are unable to

-Many people may still believe in sharing wealth or affirmative
+Many people may still believe in sharing wealth or

-action or even restitution.
-If your ancestors or your parents or you never got a
+affirmative action or even restitution.
+If your ancestors or your parents or

-chance before, maybe you should now get your turn to get ahead.
-We share our
+you never got a chance before, maybe you should now get your turn to get ahead.

-taxes or donate to charity or elect governments that help people who need help.
+insurance or pay taxes or donate to charity or elect governments that help

-As individuals, we can spend every dollar on ourselves or give opportunity to others.
+people who need help.
+As individuals, we can spend every dollar on ourselves or

-We can still believe it is better to give than to receive.
-And we can care for
+give opportunities to others.
+We can still believe it is better to give than to

-the poor instead of catering to the rich.
+receive.
+And we can care for the poor instead of catering to the rich.

 The American leader who wants to run the world does not